biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 ### Choose a name

-_Biome_ follows a naming convention according to what the rule do:
+_Biome_ follows a naming convention according to what the rule does:

 1. Forbid a concept